howsoai/platform-installation-examples/argocd-basic/README.md

 ```

 ## Login to the argocd

+From a terminal with the argocd cli installed - the below instructions will get the initial pw and login.
+The cli will be used to add a repo - and monitor the app deployments.

 ```sh
 initial_argocd_pw=$(kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d)
 argocd --insecure --grpc-web login argocd.local.howso.com  --username admin --password $initial_argocd_pw